W

 White marlins are open ocean dwellers that inhabit deep waters, typically deeper than 325 feet (100 meters).
 However, while deep waters are common for them, white marlins often prefer to stay near the surface.
 They live in temperate and tropical parts of the Atlantic Ocean, swimming in regions with water temperatures above 70 degrees Fahrenheit.

 These predatory fish are pelagic, meaning they live in the middle of the ocean, not too close to the surface or the bottom.
 However, with that said, as they do like warm temperatures, they can often be seen close to the water’s surface.
-White marlins tend to change their locations depending on the seasons and may even swim close to coastal areas during some parts of the year.
+White marlins tend to change their locations depending on the seasons and may even swim close to coastal areas during some times of the year.

 Migration